OOPSpam/blog/_posts/2024-01-05-spam-protection-for-beaver-builder.md

 Every contact form eventually gets spam.
 If you are using Beaver Builder Contact Form module, you may already have a spam problem.
 In this article, we are looking into spam protection options for this module..

 Beaver Builder Form module comes with a basic form functionality.
 There are limited number of form fields and no way to add new custom fields.
-When it comes to spam protection, it has only reCaptcha support.
+When it comes to spam protection, it has only reCAPTCHA support.
 Although, there are other free and paid third-party solutions.

 {% include toc.md %}

 ## reCaptcha

 Beaver Builder Contact Form comes with a [captcha](https://www.oopspam.com/blog/ways-to-stop-spam#captcha-solve-an-interactive-problem) solution, namely Google's reCaptcha.
-Check out [step-by-step guide](https://docs.wpbeaverbuilder.com/beaver-builder/layouts/modules/contact-form/add-a-google-recaptcha-checkbox-to-a-form) by Beaver Builder on how to setup reCaptcha v2 and v3 on your contact forms.
+Check out [step-by-step guide](https://docs.wpbeaverbuilder.com/beaver-builder/layouts/modules/contact-form/add-a-google-recaptcha-checkbox-to-a-form) by Beaver Builder on how to setup reCAPTCHA v2 and v3 on your contact forms.

 ![reCaptcha in Beaver Builder](/blog/assets/posts/beaver/form-settings.png "reCaptcha in Beaver Builder")